LilianaSepulveda/holberton-system_engineering-devops/0x00-shell_basics/README.md

-mv /tmp/betty /tmp/holberton move the file betty from /tmp/ to /tmp/holberton rm /tmp/holberton/betty delete betty file in this path rmdir /tmp/holberton Delete the directory holberton
+mv /tmp/betty /tmp/holberton move the file betty from /tmp/ to /tmp/holberton rm /tmp/holberton/betty delete betty file in this path rmdir /tmp/holberton Delete the directory holberton cd - changes the working directory to the previus one